ColinKennedy/tk-config-default2-respawn/README.md

 This will hopefully be fixed in the future.

+# Road Map
+0.2.0
+- Replace all temporary shell (subprocess) commands with Python
+- Confirm Linux support
+ - Nuke "link"
+ - Nuke "internet"

+0.3.0
+- Confirm Windows support
+ - Nuke "link"
+ - Nuke "internet"
+ - TAR extraction

+0.4.0
+- Change rezzurect adapters so that they can be used from command-line (and not just from Shotgun!)
+- rezzurect should still build packages even if they are executed from command-line
+- Build a CLI that can "mount" a Rez package environment onto their current terminal session

+0.5.0
+- Write documentation on deployment
+ - In particular - Recursive deployment of a package should be a "one-button" solution
+ - Make a tool (probably a CLI) that can recursively release a package unless this can be done with Rez out-of-box

+0.6.0
+- Get it to work with Houdini

+0.7.0
+- Make it so that Rez does not need to be installed onto the user's machine in order for it to be used

 # Project Checklist (TODO)
-- Make it work in Windows, too
- - Confirm link
- - Confirm internet
- - Confirm TAR extraction works on Windows
-- Get it to work with Nuke
- - Confirm link
- - Confirm internet
 - Find out how to unittest this repo.
 Shotgun authentication will probably be required...
 - Shotgun forces a build to fail repeatedly even if the original error has been fixed (i.e. retrying a build after deleting a package folder will still fail.)
  - The only way to make it work again is to exit the Shotgun Project and go back in again.
 See if there's a way to avoid having to do that
-- rezzurect should still build packages even if they are executed from command-line
-- Figure out deployment
- - In particular - Recursive deployment of a package should be a "one-button" solution
- - Make a tool (probably a CLI) that can recursively release a package!
 - Find a way to make it easy to work with a "live production deployment" so that users can immediately get updates without restarting their DCC
-- Build a CLI that can "mount" a Rez package environment onto their current terminal session
-- Get it to work with Houdini
 - Make a tool that can clear a package and install it from scratch (even if it is already previously installed)
-- Include Rez as part of the rez packages (so that we make sure that Rez is installed).
 - FlexLM licensing R&D

 - R&D aliases.
 Maybe they can be used instead of raw commands?
 That'd be ideal.